 I evaluated each tool based on what you actually get for free, not what the marketing page promises.
 Some tools advertise a "free plan" but lock everything useful behind a paywall.
 Those did not make this list.

-For each tool, I looked at the practical daily usage limits, the quality of data compared to paid alternatives, how easy it is to get started without technical knowledge, and whether the free version is genuinely useful on its own or just a teaser for the paid plan.
+For each tool, I looked at the practical daily usage limits, the quality of data compared to paid alternatives, how easy it is to get started without technical knowledge, and whether the free version actually delivers value on its own or just a teaser for the paid plan.
 I also considered how these tools work together.

 A single free tool rarely covers everything, but the right combination of 3-4 free tools can replace a $200/month subscription for basic SEO needs.